OR-Dept-Environmental-Quality/dflowR/README.md

 and applied in USGS's [SWSTAT][3] program.

 The methodology is based on the equations contained in the DFLOW user manual as presented by Rossman (1999).
+Design flow is computed from the sample of lowest m-day average flow for each defined year, where "m" is the user supplied flow averaging period.
+The arithmetic averaging is used to calculate the m-day average flows.
+A log Pearson Type III probability distribution is fitted to the annual minimum m-day flows.
+The design flow is the value from the distribution whose probability of not being exceeded is 1/r where r is the user-supplied return period.

-I have double-checked that this function produces values consistent with DFLOW 3.1 (in cases without missing data), but there still may be areas of the code that need improvement.
+This function produces values consistent  with DFLOW 3.1 (in cases without missing data), but there still may be areas  of the code that need improvement.
 Use at your own risk.

 References:
 Rossman, L A. 1990.
 DFLOW USER'S MANUAL.
 U.S. Environmental Protection Agency,